rmoein/Matlab_-OrientTuning2Freq/README.md

 Running This Function
 **********************

-a sample command would be:
+A sample command would be:
 frequencyPlot (3, '1-9', 75) .then select the directory where the Power Diva files are located.